 Judge blocks restrictions on who can apply for asylum

-WASHINGTON (AP) — A federal judge on Wednesday blocked Trump administration policies that prevented immigrants who suffered gang violence in their home countries or domestic violence from seeking asylum.
+WASHINGTON (AP) — A federal judge on Wednesday blocked Trump administration policies that prevented immigrants who suffered gang violence or domestic abuse in their home countries from seeking asylum.

 It was yet another legal blow for President Donald Trump's efforts to harden immigration policies without Congress changing laws.
 Another case involving whether migrants can claim asylum if they crossed the border illegally was in court Wednesday in San Francisco.
 A judge has temporarily stopped that November policy change, and Wednesday's proceedings were to determine whether that stay should be continued.
 The administration has asked the Supreme Court to allow that asylum policy to go forward.